princeton-nlp/DensePhrases/README.md

 make index-large DUMP_DIR=$DPH_SAVE_DIR/dph-nqsqd-pb2_dev_wiki/dump/
 ```

 For `dev_wiki_noise` and `20181220_concat`, you need to modify the number of clusters to 101,372 and 1,048,576, respectively, and also use `index-add` and `index-merge` to add phrase representations to the index (see `Makefile` for details).
-If you want to use IVFPQ, using `index-large-pq` is enough in any case.
+If you want to use IVFOPQ, using `index-large-pq` is enough in any case.

 For evaluating the performance of DensePhrases on these larger phrase indexes, use `eval-dump`.
 ```bash